bitcero/ethernial/README.md

 ### Very important

 As you will see, Ethernial is highly integrated with required modules.
-This means that you need to create content in MyWords, Professional Works and QuickPages to get the theme functioning correctly.
+This means that you need create content in MyWords, Professional Works and QuickPages, to get the theme working correctly.

+---

+### Questions?
+Bugs?

+If you found any bug or have any suggestion, I really apreciate if you use the [Issues Tool](https://github.com/bitcero/ethernial/issues) to report or comment.

+Also, if you wish a professional customization of this or other themes, __[contact me](http://eduardocortes.mx/contactame/)__.